hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 **July 29, 2019.** *Modern physics suggests a view of time called
   four-dimensionalism: just as all places exist simultaneously, all times should exist simultaneously.
-I examine some consequences for the psychology of time, and contrast with the (more intuitive) philosophy of time called presentism.*
+I examine some consequences for the psychology of time, and contrast with the (more intuitive but ultimately incoherent) philosophy of time called presentism.*

 ## Introduction